threefoldfoundation/info_threefold_pub/wiki/wethreepedia/3node_diy_rack_server/3node_diy_rack_server.md

 Once you have your node ID, you can also go on the Threefold Explorer to see your 3node and verify that the connection is recognized by the Explorer.

 ***
+# Additional Information
+## Differences between the R620 and the R720
+***

 Note that the main difference between the R620 and the R720 is that the former is a 1U and the latter a 2U.
 2U servers are usually less noisy and generate less heat than 1U servers since they have a greater volume.
 In the R720, fans are bigger and thus less noisy.
 This can be an important factor to consider.
 Both offer great performances and work well with Zero-OS.

 ***

+## Different CPUs+RAMs Configurations for your 3node
+***
-Also note that different CPUs + RAMs configurations are possible.
+Different CPUs + RAMs configurations are possible for the Dell R620/R720 servers.

 For example, you could replace the E5-2640 v2 CPUs for the E5-2695 V2.
 This would give you 48 Threads.
 You could then go with 12x32GB DDR3 LRDIMM.
-You would also need 5TB SSD total instead to get the proper ratio, which is 50GB of SSD per CU.
-Here we have 96 CU.
-You can always play with the [Threefold Simulator](https://simulator.grid.tf/) to double check.
+You would also need 5TB SSD total instead to get the proper ratio, which is 100GB of SSD and 8GB of RAM per virtual core (also called thread or logical core).

 Note that you cannot have more than 16 sticks of ECC DIMM on the R620/R720.
-For more sticks, you need LRDIMM as above stated above.
+For more sticks, you need LRDIMM as stated above.

 ***
+# Closing Words
 That's it.
 You have now built a DIY 3node and you are farming on the Threefold Grid.

+If you encounter errors, you can read the [Errors and Troubleshoot section](/faq/faq.md#troubleshooting-and-error-messages) of the [Farmer FAQ](/faq/faq.md#farmer-faq).

-Welcome to the New Internet.
+>Welcome to the New Internet!